Network Inspection for Detecting Strategic Attacks: Solution of the Network Inspection Problem

+When \lpob is solved to optimality for a given $b_1$, the optimal dual variables of \lpob represent the probabilities with which the network components are targeted by \attacker in an equilibrium of the game $\Gamma(b_1,1)$.
+In Appendix, we derive a procedure that uses these probabilities to construct an attack strategy in equilibrium of $\Gamma(b_1,b_2)$ for $b_2 < \semm$.

-A downside of this refinement procedure is that it throws away the simplicity of our initial inspection strategy $\sold{\Def^{min}}{b_1}{}$.
-In practice, the defender may prefer inspection strategies with smaller support for ease of implementation.
-While our MSC-based inspection strategy $\sold{\Def^{min}}{b_1}{}$ uniformly randomizes over $\smsc$ detector positionings, the column generation algorithm may output an equilibrium strategy with a support that is much larger than $\smsc$.
-Thus, scheduling an inspection operation according to this new strategy may require a larger level of effort.
-In contrast, our MSC-based inspection strategy is more amenable for periodic scheduling of inspections.
-One possibility is to run few iterations of the column generation algorithm, and stop when the inspection strategy achieves a desirable tradeoff between detection guarantee and support size.
+A downside of this refinement procedure is that it can output a significantly complex inspection strategy; for example, one that randomizes over $|\edges|$ detector positionings on a node basis of size $b_1 |\edges|$, as opposed to our MSC-based inspection strategy $\sold{\Def^{min}}{b_1}{}$ that uniformly randomizes over $\smsc$ detector positionings on a node basis of size $\smsc$.
+Thus, scheduling a network inspection according to this new strategy would likely require a larger level of preparation and operational capability on the part of the defender.
+Our approach enables the defender to compute and choose an inspection strategy with a tradeoff between detection performance and ease of implementation.